PatrickTrentin88/wcet_omt/README.md

              |-- ...
              |-- benchmark_N.log

-To modify the experimental conditions (*e.g. change TIMEOUT*), you should edit the `Makefile` within the target benchmark directory.
-Please avoid changes to the `Makefile.master` file.
+To modify the experimental conditions (*e.g. change TIMEOUT*), the `Makefile` within the target benchmark directory should be *edited*.
+Please avoid any change to `Makefile.master`.

 ### TARGETS